fmadore/IWAC-RAG/Readme.md

 ## 1. Environment Setup

 ### 1.1 Prerequisites
-- [ ] Server environment (Linux or Windows) with Docker and Docker Compose installed and compatible with the host OS.
+- [ ] Docker and Docker Compose installed on your computer (Linux, Windows, or macOS).
 - [ ] Adequate storage for vector embeddings (~2-5GB depending on embedding model)
 - [ ] Sufficient RAM for running local Ollama models if used (minimum 8GB, recommended 16GB+)
 - [ ] API keys for external LLM providers (e.g., Gemini, Claude, OpenAI) stored securely if used.